Material Adverse Change Clause

 The Bottom Line

 The Material Adverse Change (MAC) clause is the "prenuptial agreement" of the corporate world.
-It defines exactly what kind of disaster allows a buyer or lender to walk away from the altar.
-While often buried in legalese, its specific wording—particularly the list of exceptions—determines who bears the risk of unforeseen events between signing and closing.
-For investors, understanding the strength of a MAC clause is crucial when assessing the likelihood of a merger actually completing, especially in volatile markets.
+It defines exactly what kind of disaster allows a buyer or lender to walk away from the altar before the final papers are signed.
+While often buried in hundreds of pages of complex legalese, its specific wording—particularly the detailed list of exceptions and carve-outs—determines who bears the heavy risk of unforeseen events that occur between signing and closing.
+For professional investors and arbitrageurs, understanding the strength and loopholes of a MAC clause is a crucial part of due diligence when assessing the likelihood of a major merger or financing deal actually reaching completion.
+In a volatile economy, the MAC clause is the ultimate line of defense for capital providers.

 At a Glance